jopator/teran_2026_coswat_reservoirs/README.md

 - Processed outputs are provided in the coswat_outputs.zip - These are processed outputs for selected waterbodies as part of the model evaluation section.

 - Observations for reservoir storage, inflow and outflow are provided in the observations.zip.
 Observations for streamflow are provided in the "CoSWAT-Framework/model-data"

-# General instructions to run scripts
-- Please make sure to define references to other files correctly.
-Most scripts use the os.chdir() function to establish a working directory - All path definitions must be relative to this.
-- Some scripts require arguments to be run individually.
-This is mentioned at the beginning of each script.
-- A yaml file is provided to create a python environment suitable to run the scripts in case it is needed.

 # PART 1: Running CoSWAT Simulations